 The same is true for modular buildings.

-As one of the world leaders in the production of hardened and robust modular buildings, safety—yours and ours—is the driving force behind everything we do.
+As one of the world leaders in producing hardened and robust modular buildings, safety—yours and ours—is the driving force behind everything we do.

 But telling you that and actually showing you are two completely different things.